PTSD Treatment

 Will I have to relive my trauma in order to recover?

 This is a very common question, and the short answer is “no, but you will need to think about it.”
-Many have been trying everything they can think of to not think about what happened.
 I can successfully work with you even if you don’t want to talk about it at all, though many folks feel like they want to.
 Remember, our bodies and our minds want to heal, they simply need a way to do so.
 This is why thoughts keep coming up: the brain keeps bringing them up to heal, and the individual keeps suppressing them.
 My highest priority is to keep you feeling safe and comfortable during our sessions, and we won’t do anything that you aren’t ready to do.

 How long will it take?